-Scenario 2: Scenario 2 is the same as scenario 1 except that growth of immature and mature female are modeled differently and immature female growth data from Kodiak red king crab are used to estimate initial parameter values of immature female growth increments per molt function.
+Scenario 2 and 2n: Scenario 2 is the same as scenario 1 except that growth of immature and mature female are modeled differently and immature female growth data from Kodiak red king crab are used to estimate initial parameter values of immature female growth increments per molt function.
 Initial parameter values for three growth increments-per-molt functions are estimated using the growth increments per molt data: immature females, mature females, and males.
 Parameters for growth increments per molt are estimated inside the model with these initial estimates as a prior.
 A random walk approach is used to model the annual changes of sizes at the 50% maturity for females.
 A two-parameter logistic function is used to separate the immature and mature female length compositions for the initial year (1975) to reduce the number of parameter estimates.
+Scenario 2n differs with scenario 2 by using the new time series of NMFS trawl survey area-swept estimates.